Claude runtime authorization

-Claude is built for agentic work.
+Claude supports tool-use agent workflows.
 The Anthropic SDK gives it tools, the Agent SDK gives it autonomy, and MCP gives it access to external systems.
-But none of these provide runtime authorization.
+But none of these provide runtime authorization at the tool boundary.
 Claude decides what to do and your code executes it unconditionally.

 No pre-execution check